ramstime/jsonparsercpp/README.md

+# Use this package for generating the json C++ header files and Json decoder library

-#generate the cpp header files for json files with fallowing command
+# generate the cpp header files for json files with fallowing command

 ./generateCode.py --jsonpath ./jsonfiles/def/ --stjsonpath ./StaticJSON/ --incpath ./inc/